-Cla use / Issue Coverage across LEPs Summary of Differences Recommendation for consolidated LEP Auburn Parramatta Holroyd (e) Farm Stay Accommodation No more than 3 bedrooms No more than 3 bedrooms No more than 3 bedrooms All LEPs consistent.
-Retain restriction in consolidated LEP, unchanged. (f) Kiosks Gross floor area 10m2 Gross floor area 10m2 Gross floor area 100m2 Auburn and Parramatta restrict the size of a kiosk to a gross floor area of 10sqm, whereas Holroyd permits a gross floor area of 100sqm.
-Recommend a restriction of 10sqm is adopted in consolidated LEP. (g) Neighbourhood Shops Gross floor area 80m2 Gross floor area 80m2 Gross floor area 100m2 Auburn and Parramatta restrict the gross floor area to 80sqm, whereas Holroyd permits a gross floor area of 100sqm.
-Recommend a restriction of 80sqm is adopted in the consolidated LEP as this is the floorspace prescribed across the majority of LEPs. (h) Neighbourhood Supermarkets Gross floor area of 1000sqm Gross floor area of 1000sqm Gross floor area of 1000sqm All LEPs are consistent.
+Cla uso / Issuo Coverage across L.E.Ps Summary of Differences Recommendation for consolidated LLTP Auburn Parramatta Holroyd (0) Farm Stay Accommodation No more than 3 bedrooms No more than 3 bedrooms No more than 3 bedrooms All LEPs consistent.
+Retain restriction in consolidated LEP, unchanged. (f) Kiosks Gross ffloor area 10m2 Gross floor area 10m2 Gross floor area 100m2 Auburn and Parramatta restrict the size of a kiosk to a gross floor area of 10sqm, whereas Holroyd permits a gross floor area of 100sqm.
+Recommend a restriction of 10sqm is adopted in consolidated LEP. (g) Neighbourhood Shops Gross floor area 80m2 Gross floor area 80m2 Gross floor area 100m2 Aubum and Parramatta restrict the gross floor area to 80sqm, whereas Holroyd permits a gross floor area of 190sqm.
+Recommend a restriction of 80 sqm is adopted in the consolidated LEP as this is the floorspace prescribed across the majority of LEPs. (h) Neighbourhood Supermarkets Gross floor area of 1000sqm Gross floor area of 1000sqm Gross floor area of 1000sqm All LEPs are consistent.
 Retain restriction in consolidated LEP, unchanged. (i) Roadside Stalls Gross floor area of 8sqm Gross floor area of 8sqm Gross floor area of 8sqm All LEPs are consistent.
-Retain restriction in consolidated LEP, unchanged. (j) Secondary Dwellings Floorspace must not exceed 60m2 or 25% of total floor area of principal dwelling Floor space must not exceed 60m2 or 5% of the total floor area of principal dwelling All LEPs differ in the restriction on the % of the total floor area of the principal dwelling, ranging between 5% - 25%.
-A 10% restriction of the total floor area of the principal dwelling is recommended. (k) Artisan food and drink industry exclusion Floor area used for retail sales must not exceed 43% of GFA of the industry or 400m2 (whichever is the lesser) Floor area used for retail sales must not exceed 5% of GFA of the industry or 400m2 (whichever is the lesser) retails sales must not exceed 10% of the GFA of the industry or All LEPs differ in the restriction on the % of the gross floor area of the industry within which the retail sales are located, ranging from 5% - 43%.
-The standard instrument model clause states the % must not be more than 67% of the gross floor area.
-Recommend a restriction of 10% gross floor area is adopted in consolidated LEP. velopment within the astal zone Repealed Repealed Repealed N/A N/A 1 chitectural roof tures CI 5.6 CI 5.6 CI 5.6 All LEPs are consistent, save for minor differences in objectives.
-Retain clause in consolidated LEP, and adopt new objectives. velopment below an high water mark CI 5.7 CI 5.7 n/a Unlikely to apply in merger area Not applicable to Cumberland LGA. nversion of fire rms CI 5.8 CI 5.8 CI 5.8 All LEPs are consistent Retain clause in consolidated LEP, unchanged eservation of trees or getation Repealed Repealed Repealed N/A N/A - now covered by SEPP. es or vegetation not scribed by DCP Repealed Repealed Repealed N/A N/A He ritage conservation CI 5.10 The clauses are consistent across the LEPs save for reference to the particular LEP.
+Retain restriction in consolidated LEP, unchanged. (j) Secondary Dwellings of the total floor area All LEPs differ in the restriction on the % of the total floor area of the principal dwelling, ranging between 5% - 25%.
+A 10% restriction of the total floor area of the principal dwelling is recommended.
+(K) Artisan food and drink industry exclusion Floor area used for retail safes must not exceed 43% of GFA of the Industry or 400m2 (whichever is the lesser) must not exceed 5% of GFA of the exceed 10% of the 43%.
+The standard instrument model clause states the % must not be consolidated LEP. velopment within the istal zone Repeated Repealed Repealed N/A N/A hitectural roof tures Cl 5,6 CI 5,6 CI 5,6 All LEPs are consistent, save for minor differences in objectives, Retain clause in consolidated LEP, and adopt new objectives. velopment below an high water mark CI 5.7 CI 5.7 n/a Unlikely to apply in merger area Not applicable to Cumberland LGA. nversion of fire mns CI 5.8 CI 5.8 CI 5.8 All LEPs are consistent Retain clause in consolidated LEP, unchanged servation of trees or etation Repealed Repealed Repealed N/A N/A - now covered by SEPP. es or vegetation not scribed by DCP Repealed N/A N/A Her îtage conservation CI 5.10 CI 5.10 CI 5.10 The clauses are consistent across the LEPs save for reference to the particular LEP.
 The heritage sites listed in Schedule 5 will need to be updated to reflect those that are located within the consolidated LEP.
 Retain clause in consolidated LEP with update to LGA reference.
 Schedule 5 list to be discussed with Cumberland heritage representative.